fusedio/udfs/README.md

 pip install fused
 ```

-It's possible the local environment might require additional packages not found locally.
+It's possible that to run UDFs locally the local environment might require additional packages not found locally.
 If that is the case, this command installs all required dependencies.
 ```bash
 !pip install fused==1.3.1 odc-stac duckdb numba xarray-spatial planetary-computer 'odc-stac[botocore]' py3dep stackstac pynhd boto3
 ```